David-DGC/Apple-Music-Preview-Windows-10-21H2/README.md

 You can re-enable these after you're done installing.

 # How to upgrade to the latest version if there is a new release
-To upgrade Apple Music, wait for a new release with the latest version to drop.
-Before installing, uninstall the previous version and go to your Documents and delete the previous version's "AppleMusicClient" folder.
+To upgrade Apple Music, wait for a new release with the latest version to release.
+Before installing, go to your Documents and delete the previous version's "AppleMusicClient" folder.
+Do not uninstall the app in Settings or you'll lose your Downloads and login data.
 Then just follow the installation instructions for the latest version.

 # If a new release hasn't been released or the project doesn't get maintained anymore
 Download the last release available and extract it.
 Delete all the contents inside of the "AppleMusic" folder, but don't delete the folder itself.